 Guitar strings are not toxic because nickel, chromium, bronze, and steel aren’t absorbed through the skin very well.
 However, with very frequent and repeated exposure over many years, it’s possible to experience side-effects like minor allergic reactions and dermatitis.

 To explain it another way, guitar strings are made out of steel and similar materials, and they can be coated in chemicals that are potentially hazardous to one’s health.
+Unfortunately, they can’t be recycled either in the traditional way but there is one way I’ve talked about before. .
 However, to actually get enough of these chemicals into your body to cause any kind of harm to oneself, you would have to probably lick the strings repeatedly, every day, for maybe months on end, in fact, this is precisely what one firm determined.

 Guitar Strings Aren’t Very Toxic – Even Though They’re Made From Metals